 Miss Hammurabi, though, we can finally say we love it.
 There’s no heavy storyline with serial killers and graphic crime scenes.
 No loved characters are in danger of being killed.

 Miss Hammurabi is a light legal drama with a very interesting story about the corruption and power imbalance between the weak and powerful; and how the cold, unfeeling and sometimes corrupt handling of cases by judges prevent justice from being served, sustaining the injustices suffered by the citizens, especially those in weaker positions.

 Park Cha Oh Reum: sympathetic judge with soft-spot for weak and powerless

-Park Cha Oh Reum (Go Ara), a new judge entering Department 44 Civil Affairs at Seoul Central District Court, is the one to take on the place to try right the wrong through her judicial powers as well as change the way the court deals with cases.
+Park Cha Oh Reum (Go Ara), the new Left Associate judge entering Department 44 Civil Affairs at Seoul Central District Court, is the one to take on the place to try right the wrong through her judicial powers as well as change the way the court deals with cases.